Mohasin-Khan645/Herbal-Plants/README.md

 - Frontend → Backend URL:
   - If deploying separately, ensure the frontend JS calls the deployed API base URL (or proxy via the host).
 By default, the app expects same-origin (`/api/...`).

-## After renaming `backend` → `api`
-- Start command updated to `node api/server.js` inside `HerbalGuardian/`.
-- If you use CI/CD or a deploy platform, update any paths that referenced `HerbalGuardian/backend` to `HerbalGuardian/api`.

-## Contributing
-- PRs welcome.
-Keep code readable and avoid leaking secrets.

 ## License
 - MIT (adjust if different).